 I think of side hustles and side businesses a little bit differently.

-I see the side business as something more involved than a “gig” (like driving for Uber).
+I see the side business as something more involved than a “gig” (like driving for Lyft or something).
 A gig is a small-time thing; you do it when you want, in your free time, and aren’t actively trying to grow the income.
-The side gig, will always be your side gig.
+The side gig will always be your side gig.

-You have no intention of ever turning side gig into your “Main bae.”
+You have no intention of ever turning a side gig into your “Main bae.”

-A blog or a freelance writing hustle also make great endeavors for your free time if you enjoy writing.
+A blog or a freelance writing hustle also makes a great endeavor for your free time if you enjoy writing.
 The best thing is, now more than ever there are SO MANY gigs you can do from the comfort of your own home.

 Have a passion you’d like to turn into a thriving side business for extra cash?
 I’m a big believer that everyone has a “side hustle” in their back pocket – they just don’t know it yet.

 The basic steps to building a side business are as follows: